chaisaetern/chaisaetern/README.md

 - 👋 Hi, I’m @chaisaetern
 - 👀 I’m interested in TypeScript, JavaScript, React.
-- 🌱 I’m currently learning TypeScript.
-- 📫 How to reach me
+- 📫 How to reach me:
 -     Email: chaisaetern530@gmail.com
 -     LinkedIn: https://www.linkedin.com/in/chai-saetern-37a831211/